Archive of John Murray, publishers.

 The John Murray Archive contains the records and associated material of the publishing house of John Murray.
-John Murray [I], born McMurray, was an Edinburgh born marine before moving to London.
-He there dropped the 'Mc' from his name and in 1768 established a publishing and bookselling business that would continue until 2002.
+John Murray [I], born McMurray, was an Edinburgh-born marine.
+After moving to London he dropped the 'Mc' from his name and in 1768 established a publishing and bookselling business that would continue until 2002.
 Seven successive generations of the Murray family headed the publishing business from London, initially from 32 Fleet Street, before moving to 50 Albemarle Street in 1812.
 The papers here date from the years just before the establishment of the publishing house until circa 1930.

 The publishing house produced books that covered a wide range of genres, including travel and exploration, poetry, novels and biography.
 In addition, the house of Murray were involved in other publishing ventures, such as the ill-fated newspaper endeavour, 'The Representative', and the much more successful and highly influential 'Quarterly Review', as well as producing the 'Navy Lists' for the Admiralty.
 The John Murray Archive covers the progress of the business from the 1760s until the early 20th century.
 The records reflect the activities of the publishing house and the wider world in which it functioned.

 Included is a substantial amount of correspondence, both incoming and outgoing, of and to a variety of authors, editors, illustrators, printers and other publishers.
 This correspondence includes details of the business of the publishing house, as well as a wealth of personal information.